dns Script

 *.example.com = script:dnspod

-When returning address<String> or addresses<Array>, an additional 'ttl' can also be returned, to add the result to cache and avoid repeated lookup.
-The unit is second.
+When returning address or addresses, an additional ttl<Number> may also be returned to add the result to the DNS cache and avoid repeated lookups.
+The unit is seconds.

-Here is example, which uses the public HTTP DNS API of DNSPod as a resolver for Surge:
+Use the public HTTP DNS API of DNSPod as a resolver:

 $httpClient.get('http://119.29.29.29/d?dn=' + $domain, function(error, response, data){